Wait or buy now? A legal perspective on timing the market

 • The average home price in Canada is down about 4.8% year-over-year as of early 2026 (nesto.ca)

-• National home sales have dropped roughly 7–8% compared to last year (truenorthmortgage.ca)
+• National home sales have dropped roughly 7 to 8% compared to last year (truenorthmortgage.ca)

 • Prices in many regions, including Ontario, are still below 2025 levels (wowa.ca)

-At the same time, some forecasts suggest the market isn’t crashing, but resetting and stabilizing with slower growth ahead (cmhc-schl.gc.ca).
-With an array of mixed opinions, it’s no surprise that many buyers are stuck on the sidelines, trying to figure out their next move.
-But while timing the market seems like a sound strategy, it shouldn’t be what determines whether a home purchase is a good decision.
+At the same time, some forecasts suggest the market is not crashing but resetting and stabilizing, with slower growth ahead (cmhc-schl.gc.ca).
+With mixed signals, it is no surprise that many buyers are stuck on the sidelines.
+But while timing the market feels like a sound strategy, it should not be what decides whether a purchase is right for you.

-The challenge is that market movements aren’t linear, nor are they predictable.
-A slower market today doesn’t guarantee lower prices tomorrow.
-And even when prices do drop, other factors, like interest rates or competition, can shift at the same time.
-All these considerations and mixed factors is what makes the decision feel unclear.
+The challenge is that market movements are not linear or predictable.
+A slower market today does not guarantee lower prices tomorrow, and even when prices drop, other factors like interest rates or competition can shift at the same time.
+That mix of moving parts is what makes the decision feel unclear.

 • Prices may decline, but borrowing costs may increase